praduman20/Node.js-and-express-projects/task-manager/README.md

 # Node.js and express project 1 - Task Manager

 ## Project description -
 The Task Manager is a Node.js backend project that allows users to manage their tasks.
 You can create, delete, edit, and mark tasks as complete.
-The project uses MongoDB as the database and Mongoose as the ODM library for seamless data interaction.
+The project uses MongoDB as the database and Mongoose for data interaction.
 This README provides essential information for developers to get started with the project.

 ## Project Link - https://task-manager-0h7b.onrender.com